begin()

 A similar situation is for the end of the sequence with two member methods for

-From the point of the user one can mix and match comparing iterator
+From the point of the user one can mix and match comparing iterators with

 to write by the implementer of the container (albeit all these functions have